-Sigma Alimentos is one of the largest branded refrigerated foods companies in the world focused on the production, marketing and distribution of quality branded foods, including packaged meats, cheese, yogurt and other refrigerated and frozen foods.
+Sigma Alimentos is a leading global branded refrigerated food company focused on the development, production, marketing and distribution of quality value-added foods, primarily packaged meats, cheese, yogurt and other refrigerated and frozen foods.
+Sigma has a diversified portfolio of leading brands, including Campofrío®, Aoste®, Bar-S®, FUD®, San Rafael®, Braedt®, La Villita® and Yoplait®.
 Through brand development, quality products and continuous innovation, Sigma has established a leading market position in the United States, Europe, Mexico and Latin America.

 The brand portfolio has a number of unique products; focus on optimizing production processes, technology, and a robust distribution network which have allowed the Company to continue to grow net sales and cash flow.
-In 2015, the Company generated consolidated net sales of Ps.
-93,568 million and Adjusted EBITDA of Ps.
-13,891 million; and consolidated net sales of Ps.
+In 2016, the Company generated consolidated net sales of Ps.
 106,341 million and Adjusted EBITDA of Ps.
-12,374 million for 2016.
+12,374 million; and consolidated net sales of Ps.
+114,222 million and Adjusted EBITDA of Ps.
+12,725 million for 2017.